infoatgodreams/GoDreams-Repository/CCI Immersions/CCI Immersion 1.md

-The first CCI we visited, in early May =
+The first CCI we visited, in early May, is a home that houses 55 girls from vulnerable family backgrounds.